Cestrum nocturnum: Psychoactivity

 The mechanisms of the plant's putative psychoactive effects are currently unknown, and anecdotal data are extremely limited and include an aphrodisiac power.
 In a rare discussion of traditional entheogenic use of the plant, Müller-Ebeling, Rätsch, and Shahi describe shamanic use of C. nocturnum in Nepal.
 They describe experiencing "trippy" effects without mentioning unpleasant physical side effects.
 Rätsch's Encyclopedia of Psychoactive Plants also describes a handful of reports of ingestion of the plant without mentioning serious adverse side effects.

 Invasive potential

 Cestrum nocturnum has become widely naturalized in tropical and subtropical regions throughout the world, including Australia, New Zealand, South Africa, southern China and the southernmost United States, and is difficult to eradicate.
 It is classed as a weed in some countries.

 In Auckland, New Zealand, it has been reported as a seriously invasive weed to the Auckland Regional Council and is under investigation.
 NS Forest and Bird is compiling an inventory of wild cestrum sites in order to place the plant on the banned list.
 The inventory can be viewed via Google Maps.
 Some nurseries still sell it without warning customers of the dangers to native bush reserves.

 In culture

-The inscription on American filmmaker David Keith Lynch's gravestone at the Hollywood Forever Cemetery reads "Night Blooming Jasmine."
+The inscription on American filmmaker David Lynch's gravestone at the Hollywood Forever Cemetery reads "Night Blooming Jasmine."

+Rapper fakemink released a song titled "Night, Blooming Jasmine ." on 17 April 2026, as the lead single for his album Terrified.